-The Life and Head Course comprises all the advanced classes in drawing and painting, and includes drawing and painting from the Human Figure, and drawing and painting from the Head, and from Still Life, and lectures upon Composition, and Perspective.
+The Life and Head Course comprises all the advanced classes in drawing and painting, and includes drawing and painting from the Human Figure, and drawing and painting from the Head, and from Still Life, and lectures upon Composition, Perspective, and Anatomy.

 In drawing and painting from the Life, students will not be confined to criticisms from a single instructor but will have the great advantage of profiting by the viewpoints of several members of the Faculty.
-The night Life classes will be under the supervision of Mr. Garber, while in the day classes, weekly criticisms will be given during October by Mr. Pearson; during November and December by Mr. Vonnoh; during January and February by Mr. Hale, and during March, April and May by Mr. Pearson.
+The night Life classes will be under the supervision of Mr. Garber, while in the day classes, weekly criticisms will be given during October and November by Mr. Blashfield and during December, January, February, March, April and May by Mr. Hale.